 - Narrating the Obvious: Invoked in-universe.
 On the above-mentioned sex tape, Peter keeps using Sandra Bullock's full name all through the act.
 Why?
 So the tape's viewers would know it was her.

-- No Dead Body Poops: When Titus Scroad drowns in his pool, Uncle Lonny isn't quite convinced he's dead, until he [Lonny] sees "The Turd in Question".
+- No Dead Body Poops: Lampshaded and zigzagged!
+When Titus Scroad drowns in his pool, Uncle Lonnie isn't quite convinced he's dead... until he [Lonnie] manages to spot a suspicious bulge.Lonnie: How do we know he's really dead?Peter: What?

 - One-Word Title: As a reference to "Lights, Camera, Action", as the show deals with Hollywood.